tiequan12345/tiequan-pnl-webapp/PRD.md

 Behavior:
 	•	If pricing_mode = AUTO, use prices_latest.price_in_base (if present).
 	•	If MANUAL, use manual_price.
-	•	If neither available, asset is “unpriced”; holdings using it should be flagged and either excluded from totals or clearly marked as unpriced in UI and dashboard.
+	•	If neither available, asset is "unpriced"; holdings using it should be flagged and either excluded from totals or clearly marked as unpriced in UI and dashboard.

 accounts
 	•	id (PK)